coryaent/agassi/README.md

 ![CodeFactor Grade](https://img.shields.io/codefactor/grade/github/coryaent/agassi?style=flat-square)

 # Agassi
 Agassi is inspired by the setup detailed at [Docker Swarm Rocks](https://dockerswarm.rocks/).
-When Traefik dropped support for distributed certificate storage, it created a situation all certificates were stored locally on a single machine.
+When Traefik dropped support for distributed certificate storage, it created a situation where all certificates were stored locally on a single machine.
 This removed redundency from the setup.

 Taking advantage of etcd and Docker Swarm's built-in state management, Agassi is able to run without the use of generative templates.
 Each agassi service is mapped to a virtual host, which are created by the client and retrieved by the server.